Impact of Systematic Redshift Errors on the Cross-correlation of the Lyman-$\alpha$ Forest with Quasars at Small Scales Using DESI Early Data: Method

 \subsection{The Model of the \lya Forest-Quasar Cross-correlation}

-This section presents the theoretical model for the auto- and cross-correlations.
+This section presents the theoretical model for the cross-correlation.
 Though this work focuses on the cross-correlation, the auto-correlation is necessary to include during the fitting process as it helps break degeneracies between parameters.
+We follow the method from \cite{calum2023} for fitting the auto-correlation, and use the auto-correlations from \cite{calum2023} in the baseline analysis.

 In this model, the expected measured (distorted) cross-correlation in the (\rp, \rt) bin $A$ is related to the theoretical (true) correlation by the distortion matrix as shown in eq.~\ref{eq:distmat}.
 The theoretical cross-correlation, $\xi^\text{qf,th}$, can be broken down into the sum of its components: